JackJonson/flutter_styled_toast/README.md

 dismissOtherOnShow   | bool (default true)
-movingOnWindowChange | bool (default true) onDismiss            | VoidCallback (Invoked when toast dismiss)
+movingOnWindowChange | bool (default true) onDismiss            | VoidCallback (Invoked when toast dismiss) fullWidth            | bool (default false)(Full width parameter that the width of the screen minus the width of the margin.)

 ### showToast param